rtorrent-community/rtorrent-docs/docs/scripting.rst

 constructs of the scripting language.
 It also helps with controlling *rTorrent* from the outside, via the XMLRPC protocol.

+It is to become the comprehensive reference to rTorrent's command language that was always missing, and will only be a success when enough people join forces and thus spread the workload to many shoulders.
+If you're a developer or power user, this will be an invaluable tool, so please take the time and :doc:`contribute what you know <contributing>`.

 See the :doc:`cmd-ref` chapter for a list of all relevant XMLRPC and ‘private’ commands of *rTorrent* with a short explanation.
 The :ref:`generated index <genindex>` also lists all the commmand names.